Doing Research in MAE

 - Export License

-Read the call for proposal in its entirety, for pertinent and specific requirements of this proposal.
-Send the call to your grants manager and let them know you’re going to propose to this sponsor.
-Allow plenty of time to prepare the proposal, including 5 days for the grant manager and 5 days for ORPA for their final approval of the proposal.
-Your Assistant Grants Manager must upload all proposal documents to the University’s online research approval system, Coeus.
+As soon as you are aware of a submission, please send the RFP/solicitation to the appropriate Assistant Grants Manager, who will guide you through the requirements.
+Allow plenty of time to prepare the proposal, including 5 days for the Assistant Grants Manager to review the guidelines, create the budget and provide it to ORPA with enough time for their review and official approval.
+Your Assistant Grants Manager must upload all proposal documents to the University’s online research approval system, COEUS.
 In addition, sponsors may have their own online proposal submission systems, such as Fastlane/Research.gov (NSF) , NSPIRES (NASA), Assist (NIH), Workspace/Grants.gov (DOD, DOE, ARO, DARPA, Etc.).
+Any time funds are coming to the University, the proposal must be routed via ORPA.

 Your Assistant Grants Manager will work with you to budget for personnel and include effort and calculcate the appropriate amount of fringe - which will fluctuate based on the current negiated rate agreement and varies depending on the type of personnel.
 The current rate sheet can be found on the ORPA website.
 Graduate students will also require accompanying tuition on the same project.
 Including students on projects with less than the negotiated indirect cost rate of 62% will require you to pay FULL tuition costs, so keep this in mind.